-Mandalas, models, games and other cosmographs have the capacity to harness the torrent of images generated by modernity.
+Mandalas, models and other cosmographs have the capacity to harness the torrent of images generated by modernity.
 My paintings, sculptures and interactive objects seek to align western contemporary art practice with the ages old ritual creation of objects for visual contemplation.
 Inside symmetrical compositions symbols, text and materials from multiple systems of knowledge collide.

 Audiences can use their visual hyperliteracy, a skill of survival developed to navigate our image saturated culture, to move through the compositions creating personal constellations of meaning.
 These constellations are spaces of wonder(ing), spaces where competing ideologies can exist simultaneously and hints of new ways of being in the world coalesce. -EC